Semprini/pyMDG/README.md

 - Set export type as XMI 2.1
 - Optionally select 'Export Diagrams', 'Generate Diagram Images' and PNG format
 - Export to folder where you want to generate from

+Note: Sparx V16+ does not need to be export.
+Parser uses native SQLite file format which is the same schema as database repositories.

 ## Draw.io Export Process
 The UML parser expects a specific package layout which mimics the Sparx hierarchy, please see the sample files.